 Even though they did not discuss their work with each other, North American artist Georgia O’Keeffe (1887–1986) and Australians Margaret Preston (1875–1963) and Grace Cossington Smith (1892–1984) shared a passionate curiosity for the natural world, and each worked within the emerging transcultural discourse of Modernism.
 Their respective early training in traditional representational techniques gave way to an enthusiasm for the new art, just as abstraction was debated across Europe in the first decades of the twentieth century.
 The vocabulary of colour and abstraction is common to both their artistic developments and professional successes.
 Equally significant is their will to express a specific sense of place, especially the familiar colours of their natural surroundings.
 O’Keeffe, Preston and Cossington Smith painted with conviction, creating a distinct and identifiable art separate from European Modernism, one evocative of its origin.

-OPENING WEEKEND CELEBRATIONS AT QAG
+OPENING WEEKEND CELEBRATIONS

 KEYNOTE PANEL DISCUSSION